luqhak1m/llm-powered-dashboard/readme.md

 # What is this?

 Hello and welcome aboard!
-This project is an automated data visualiozation tool using multi agent framework.
-Just give a prompt and it will visualize your data.
-It's that simple
+This project presents an automated data visualization tool using multi agent framework.
+Submit a prompt and it will visualize your data.
+It's that simple!

 # How to run?